\ \_________\ \____________\ \___

 bind = /bedrock, /bedrock/brpath, /bedrock/clients/bedrock

-Typically, one shares or binds a directory which never gets rename()
+Typically, one shares or binds a directory which never gets rename()'d and so

 this is a non-issue.
 However, there is a notable exception with some files